zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/bluetooth-dev.rst

 The :ref:`native_sim <native_sim>` target builds your Zephyr application with the Zephyr kernel, and some minimal HW emulation as a native Linux executable.

 This executable is a normal Linux program, which can be debugged and instrumented like any other, and it communicates with a physical or virtual external Controller.

-Refer to :ref:`bluetooth_qemu_native` for full instructions on how to build and run an application with a physical controller.
-For the virtual controller refer to :ref:`bluetooth_virtual_posix`.
+Refer to:

+- :ref:`bluetooth_qemu_native` for the physical controller
+- :ref:`bluetooth_virtual_posix` for the virtual controller

 Simulated nRF5x with BabbleSim
 ==============================